 In the event of a Nuclear Attack, a properly stocked emergency urban survival kit with NBC gear plus a good understanding of nuclear weapons and their effects may be the only thing that saves your life.
 In these times of political uncertainty, recent events such as the 911 Attacks on New York and the bombing at the Boston Marathon are driving home the point that nuclear attacks are becoming an ever increasing possibility.
-There’s also the threat of North Korea and it’s unpredictable leader Kim Jong Un.
+There’s also the threat of Iran and it’s volatile leadership.

 A Nuclear Blasts can potentially destroy everything within a 50 mile radius, and they will also have immediate life threatening consequences to the neighboring communities hundreds of miles away.
 When they occur, urban survival may depend on mere seconds in response time.
 Having a pre-made emergency urban survival plan plus BOB (bug out bag) at the ready will get you on the road to safety much faster and will help you to survive the after effects of devastation.

 Nuclear Blasts will emit huge shock waves of pressurized winds for miles around the epicenter of the bomb blast location.
 They can knock buildings off of their foundations while also contaminating the air and water with radioactive debris.

 The light from the nuclear blast can cause permanent blindness when witnessed without averting the eyes.
 The intense heat can be felt for miles around.
 These are all factors that should be clearly communicated to family members, especially to small children.

 - Create an emergency urban survival kit that includes (among many other things) plenty of bottled water, nonperishable goods, battery powered flashlights and radios, along with extra batteries.
 Create several kits, one for your car and one for work.